EV Charging Cost in Georgia (2026)

 What Georgia drivers actually pay to charge at home, by EV model, with the state’s average rate filled in for you.

-At Georgia’s average residential rate of about 14.2¢/kWh, charging a typical EV at home costs about $41 a month for 1,000 miles, about 4.1¢ per mile, a bit below the US average.
+At Georgia’s average residential rate of about 14.2¢/kWh, charging a typical EV at home costs about $41 a month for 1,000 miles, versus about $47 at the 16.5¢/kWh US average.
+That is roughly 4.1¢ per mile, close to the US average.
 Enter your own rate below for an exact figure.

 Need public charging or battery details?
 Full calculator →